polyfy/polylith/readme.md

 The `loc` column count number of lines of codes under the `src` directory, while `(t)` counts for the `test` directory.

+Our environments are still quite small, but it will eventually reach 1000 lines of code, and when that happens you may want to change the thousand delimiter in `~/.polylith/config.edn` which is set to `,` by default.

 Let's run all the tests to see if everything works:
 ```
 poly test :env